-- 1. Initial Universe: Start with an initial universe of equity securities in the Morningstar Emerging Markets Index (common shares or depositary receipts referencing common shares) which also meet the following criteria as of the security selection date: - Exclude securities with a market capitalization less than \$200 million.
+1. Initial Universe: Start with an initial universe of companies designated as Emerging Market based companies (common shares or depositary receipts referencing common shares) which also meet the below criteria as of the security selection date.
+Emerging Market designation is generally determined by a combination of the company's country of incorporation and the primary listing of its securities: however, if these two factors differ, other criteria will be considered.

+- Exclude securities with a market capitalization less than \$200 million.
 Market capitalization is determined by the closing price as of the security selection date.
-If the security is not U.S. dollar-

-- denominated, the currency rate used for the security is the closing price, with currency exchange rates provided by WM/Reuters. - Exclude securities with a liquidity of less than \$1 million calculated as the median of 90 days of dollar trading volume looking back from the security selection date (i.e., trading volume in shares multiplied by the closing price for the day, with currency exchange rates provided by WM/Reuters when share price is non-U.S. dollar-denominated). - For companies with multiple listings, only one security is included.
+If the security is not U.S. dollardenominated, the currency rate used for the security is the closing price, with currency exchange rates provided by WM/Reuters. - Exclude securities with a liquidity of less than \$1 million calculated as the median of 90 days of dollar trading volume looking back from the security selection date (i.e., trading volume in shares multiplied by the closing price for the day, with currency exchange rates provided by WM/Reuters when share price is non-U.S. dollar-denominated). - For companies with multiple listings, only one security is included.
 Preference is given to a ADR traded on either the New York Stock Exchange or NASDAQ Stock Market, if available, or to the most liquid security, as determined by the above calculation, if the company is only traded on non-U.S. exchanges. - 2.
 Rank on Fundamentals: Rank every company identified in the initial universe against other companies in the same sector, as provided by FactSet Industry Classification System, along each of the following reported financial metrics.
+Each ranking is determined as of the security
-Each ranking is determined as of the security selection date using the most recently reported information and uses a scale of 1 through 10 (1 representing the highest scoring 10% in the sector and 10 representing the lowest scoring 10% in the sector): - Return on assets as provided by FactSet Research Systems, Inc., and calculated as latest four quarters of

-- reported operating income divided by the average of most recent reported total assets and year ago reported total assets. - Earnings before interest and taxes for the latest four quarters divided by enterprise value, as provided by FactSet Research Systems, Inc. Enterprise value is determined by adding the equity market capitalization as of the most recent closing price with the total outstanding long term and short term debt as determined by the most recently available balance sheet, and then subtracting any cash and short term investments as determined by the most recently available balance sheet. - Year-over-year growth in sales per share, as provided by FactSet Research Systems, Inc. Trailing year-over-year growth is the percentage change in sales per-share for the trailing 12 months versus the sales per-share from the prior 12 months.
+- selection date using the most recently reported information and uses a scale of 1 through 10 (1 representing the highest scoring 10% in the sector and 10 representing the lowest scoring 10% in the sector): - Return on assets as provided by FactSet Research Systems, Inc., and calculated as latest four quarters of reported operating income divided by the average of most recent reported total assets and year ago reported total assets. - Earnings before interest and taxes for the latest four quarters divided by enterprise value, as provided by FactSet Research Systems, Inc. Enterprise value is determined by adding the equity market capitalization as of the most recent closing price with the total outstanding long term and short term debt as determined by the most recently available balance sheet, and then subtracting any cash and short term investments as determined by the most recently available balance sheet. - Year-over-year growth in sales per share, as provided by FactSet Research Systems, Inc. Trailing year-over-year growth is the percentage change in sales per-share for the trailing 12 months versus the sales per-share from the prior 12 months.
 Sales per-share is the trailing 12 months of sales from the most recent trailing quarterly or semi-annual filings, whichever is most current, divided by the end of period reported count of common shares outstanding used to calculate basic earnings per share.
 Trailing year-over-year growth is the percentage change in sales per-share for the trailing 12 months versus the sales per-share from the prior 12 months.
 Sales per-share is the trailing 12 months of sales from the most recent trailing quarterly or semi-annual filings, whichever is most current, divided by the end of period reported count of common shares outstanding used to calculate basic earnings per share.